SURAJSHARMA-ind/React/readme.md

 useEffect helps us do things in our components when something changes.
 For example, if we want to show a message when a button is clicked, we can use useEffect.
 It's like saying, "Hey React, do this when something happens!".

+# Lecture 02_2
+### Topics Covered:
+- useRef:

+## useRef:
+useRef is a hook in React, a JavaScript library for building user interfaces.
+This hook is used to create a mutable reference that persists across renders of a component.
+It's commonly used for accessing or storing a reference to a DOM element or a value that needs to persist between renders without causing re-renders.